schmots1/ci_cd/README.md

 - Gogs:3000
 - Registry:5000
 ### 4. Configure Jenkins
+#### Basic server configuration
 - Open a browser and navigate to http://localhost:8080
 - Wait until the screen loads to the "Unlock Jenkins" screen
   - ![Image1](images/image1.png?raw=true "Image1")
 - In your command prompt run `docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword` and copy the results to that page and hit continue
+- On the next page, don't select "Install recommended plugins" or "Select which plugins to install".
+Click the little 'x' in the top right corner
+- You will be told Jenkins is ready and get the warning
+> "You've skipped creating an admin user.
+To log in, use the username: 'admin' and the administrator password you used to access the setup wizard."
+- Click "Start using Jenkins"
+- The first thing to do is set a password for the admin user incase you need to log back in.
+From the top right select "admin" and then "Configure".
+Scroll to the very bottom of the page and replace the password with one of your choosing.  'netapp123' for example
+- Click "Save"
+- In the top left click on Jenkins, then select Manage Jenkins, and from the list choose Manage Plugins.
+- Choose the 'Available' tab from the top and wait for the page to load.
+- Once the page loads in the search box type 'docker '.
+- Notice the space after docker, thats important, but don't type the ''.
+- After you hit enter the list will filter.
+- You need to select "CloudBees Docker Build and Publish plugin" and "Docker plugin".
+- Then click at the bottom "Install without restart".
+- This step can take a few momements based on internet speed.
+  - If at some point you feel its hung or not progressing, from the left side menu select "Manage Plugins" and then "Update Center".
+When all the items say "Success" procede.
+#### Create new job
+- Select Jenkins from the top left, then click "Create new jobs"
+- Title the job 'webpage' and select pipeline for the type, then click 'OK'
+- Under Build Triggers select Poll SCM.
+Set the following schedule "M/5 \* \* \* \*".
+That means check every five minutes, but not neccesary on the 5 minute mark.
+- Switch to the Pipeline section and the Definintion should be "Pipeline script from SCM".
+This looks for a Jenkinsfile in the repositry we specifiy.
+- For SCM choose Git and enter this reposity Url "http://git:3000/netapp/website.git"
+- Scroll down and click "Save"
+### 5. Run test
+- On the left hand side select "Back to dashboard" and then "Open Blue Ocean"
+- Select webpage and when prompted, click 'Run'
+  - The process takes about 40 seconds give or take how long it takes to download the base container image the first time.
+### 6. View results